openconfig/reference/rpc/gnmi/gnmi-specification.md

-*   In the case that multiple attribute values are required to uniquely address an element - e.g., `/a/f[k1=10][k2=20] `- and a replace or update operation's path specifies a strict subset of the attributes (e.g., `/a/f[k1=10]`, `/a/f`), then this MUST be considered an error by the target system - and an status code of` InvalidArgument (3)` specified.
+*   In the case that multiple attribute values are required to uniquely address an element - e.g., `/a/f[k1=10][k2=20] `- and a replace or update operation's path specifies a proper subset of the attributes (e.g., `/a/f[k1=10]`, `/a/f`), then this MUST be considered an error by the target system - and an status code of` InvalidArgument (3)` specified.
 *   Where the path specified refers to a node which itself represents the